reviveMC74/reviveMC74/doc/config.md

 ### Hostname and Launcher App

 Some other things can be set (only in MC74local.mp), they are:
-- **hostname: 'phonyPhone'**  You don't usually need to set this, on the MC74 the hostname is set to 'localhost' in init.rc files in the boot partition, which is hard to change.
-If this node is set, SSM will set the hostname to this value when started.
 - **launcher: 'com.teslacoilsw.launcher/.NovaLauncher'**  The MC74 doesn't have an Android launcher app.
 By default reviveMC74 uses the
 NovaLauncher as the launcher.
 If you add a 'launcher' node, you can override this default.

+For installations with many phones, setting the hostname for the MC74 may be useful.
+(In the MC74, the hostname is set to the useless, 'localhost' by instructions in /init.rc files.
+These cannot be changed easily because they are in the initial ram disk on the boot partition.
+SSM uses the contents of the /etc/hostname file to set the hostname.
+So, set the hostname you want in /etc/hostname and it will be transfered to the active hostname.

 ### Weather Radar Page